SeriousOldMan/Simulator-Controller/Documentation/Classes Reference.md

 #### *registerMode(plugin :: ControllerPlugin, mode :: ControllerMode)*
 Registers the given mode of the given plugin for the controller.

+Note: Normally, this method is called by the *registerMode* method of the plugin.
+Therefore it is almost always unnecessary to call *registerMode* for the controller directly.
+But, since all side effects of *registerMode* are idempotent, so you can call it for your peace of mind as often as you like.

 #### *isActive(modeOrPlugin :: TypeUnion(ControllerPlugin, ControllerMode))*
 Returns *true*, if the given plugin or mode is active.
 Plugins may be deactivated according to configuration information, whereas modes may be deactivated based on a dynamic test.
 For example, modes might only be active, if a simulator game is running.